Allen-Qiu/hrea/README.md

 # Extracting Hierarchical Relationships of Aspects from Reviews Using Self-supervised Learning
-This website list the amazon datsets and codes.
-All datasets and codes will be shared after the paper is accepted.
+This website shows the amazon datasets and related codes.
+Others will be shared after the paper is accepted.

 dependencies: Pytorch, cudn, sci-kit learn, NLTK